Eriksen sorely missed in bore draw

-Hat-trick hero Eriksen extinguished Ireland's qualifying hopes in a 5-1 away win last November, but the Tottenham Hotspur midfielder was not fit to feature in Sunday's (NZDT) clash in the UEFA Nations League.
+Hat-trick hero Eriksen extinguished Ireland's qualifying hopes in a 5-1 away win last November, but the Tottenham Hotspur midfielder was not fit to feature in Sunday's (AEDT) clash in the UEFA Nations League.

 However, rather than opening the door for Ireland to record a much-needed victory, Eriksen's absence merely sapped the quality from the contest as both outfits struggled to offer anything in the final third.